jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 ![](images/7.%20Commands%20Ideas.008.jpeg)

 Procedures can also be called *operations*, *functions* or *routines* and there are even more synonyms.
-But I will usually stick to the term *procedure*.
+But I might usually stick to the term *procedure*.

 Procedure Basics